galaxyproject/galaxy-hub/src/Test/index.md

 When a job is resubmitted you will see its state turn from running (yellow) back to gray (queued) and a blue message box will appear when the dataset is expanded explaining that the job has been resubmitted.

 Our goal with the Stampede resubmission system is to provide a balance to Galaxy users: to allow those with relatively small jobs to run them quickly without a wait, but still be able to support larger scale analyses with a reasonable wait but higher job concurrency limits.
-See the [User data and job quotas](#quotas) section below for more on concurrency limits.
+See the [User data and job quotas](/src/Test/index.md#quotas) section below for more on concurrency limits.

 If you know (due to previous runs of the tool using similar inputs and parameters) that your job will reach the walltime on the local cluster, you should directly submit it to Stampede to avoid the time wasted running to walltime on the Galaxy cluster.

-PLACEHOLDER_ANCHOR(Stampede)
+<a name="Stampede"></a>
 ## Direct job execution on Stampede

 Tools in the previous section can also be manually submitted directly to Stampede.
 This is a good idea if you know (or strongly suspect) that a tool will exceed the walltime on the local cluster.
 On the form for these tools, a **Job Resource Parameters** parameter is available that, if selected, will display a **Compute Resources** selection parameter.
 The options for this parameter are: